cansavvy/DataTrail_ReOrg/docs/02_getting_data_05_basic_commands.md

 A matrix is similar to a data frame in that it is a rectangular table of data, but it has an additional constraint: rather than each column having a type, ALL data in a matrix has the same type.

-The first argument to `apply()` is the data object we want to work on.
-The third argument is the function we will apply to each row or column of the data object.
-The second argument in specifies whether we are applying the function across rows or across columns (1 for rows, 2 for columns).

 Let's make a data frame with some data.